supermario/hilt/README.md

 * [`Channel`](#channel): typed read/write channel service with workers
 * [`Cache`](#cache): an in-memory key-value cache service

-You can use these services as-is, or as reference code to pull out and create your own services as needed.
+You can use these services as-is, or as reference code to pull out and create your own services as needed – each one is contained in a single file.
 They are intended to be compact and easy to understand.

 Hilt also provides some helpers; [`Config`](#config), [`JSON`](#json) and [`Server`](#server).